hattya/aster/README.rst

-aster
+Aster
 =====

-aster is a command line tool to handle events on file system modifications.
+Aster is a command line tool to handle events on file system modifications.
 It is inspired by Guard_.

 .. _Guard: http://guardgem.org/